RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/19-PSA.md

 <sup>7</sup> Because thou hast been my help, therefore in the shadow of thy wings will I rejoice.
 <sup>8</sup> My soul followeth hard after thee: thy right hand upholdeth me.
 <sup>9</sup> But those [that] seek my soul, to destroy [it], shall go into the lower parts of the earth.
-<sup>10</sup> They shall fall by the sword : they shall be a portion for foxes.
+<sup>10</sup> They shall fall by the sword: they shall be a portion for foxes.
 <sup>11</sup> But the king shall rejoice in God; every one that sweareth by him shall glory: but the mouth of them that speak lies shall be stopped.
 ## Chapter 64